dashk/rule-engine/README.md

 rule-engine
 ===========

-A very simple rule engine that allows you to write rules, in JavaScript, that compares two objects.
+A very simple (stupid?) rule "engine" that allows you to write rules, in JavaScript, to evaluate whether a rule should be matched based on the two objects and an optional parameter is given.

 How To Use
 ==========